marta-kozakiewicz/marta-kozakiewicz.github.io/_includes/research_papers.md

 </p>

 <p class="abstract">
 People tend to overestimate their abilities and chances of success, even though inaccurate beliefs lead to costly mistakes.
-How can these beliefs persist in the face of feedback?
-I propose a novel experiment to test whether people perceive favorable feedback as more informative.
-Using experimental data, I provide the first causal evidence that utility from beliefs affects perception of signal informativeness.
-To establish causality, I adopt a matching estimator approach and construct a counterfactual outcome of an agent who observed the same signal, but the signal didn't affect his belief-based utility.
-I find a strong and significant effect, with a positive
-asymmetry: subjects tend to interpret favorable signals as more informative.
-The results cast a new light on the origins of overconfidence and illuminate mechanisms that perpetuate it regardless of received feedback.
+How can these beliefs persist in an environment with frequent feedback?
+I propose a new test of the hypothesis that people interpret favorable feedback to be more informative.
+Using experimental data, I provide the first causal evidence that the utility from beliefs affects one's perception of signal informativeness.
+To establish causality, I adopt a matching estimator approach and construct a counterfactual outcome of a subject who observes the same signal, but the signal is not affecting his belief-based utility.
+I find a strong and significant effect: subjects interpret favorable signals to be more informative due to changes in belief-based utility.
+The results cast a new light on the origins of overconfidence and illuminate mechanisms that perpetuate it in the face of feedback.
 </p>